 In June 2017, Amylyx began CENTAUR, a Phase 2 safety and efficacy study of AMX0035 in people with ALS.
-Funded by foundations and conducted at 25 academic centers in the U.S., the trial enrolled 132 patients aged 18-80 who had been symptomatic for 18 months or less.
+Funded by foundations and conducted at 25 academic centers in the U.S., the trial enrolled 137 patients aged 18-80 who had been symptomatic for 18 months or less.
 Participants were randomized 2 to 1 to take either 3 grams PB plus 1 g TUDCA twice daily, or placebo.
 They could also take edaravone or riluzole.
-Primary outcomes were disease progression, measured as change on the ALSFRS-R compared with placebo, adverse events, and number of people who stayed on AMX0035 for 24 weeks.
+Primary outcomes were disease progression, measured as change on the ALSFRS-R compared with placebo, adverse events, and number of people who stayed on AMX0035 for 6 months.
 Secondary outcomes included measures of muscle strength, vital lung capacity, survival, need for tracheostomy, and hospitalizations.
-Other secondary endpoints were unspecified plasma biomarkers of neuronal degeneration and imaging biomarkers.
+Other secondary endpoints were plasma phosphorylated neurofilament H and unspecified imaging biomarkers.
 The study was completed in September 2019.

 In August 2018, Amylyx began PEGASUS, a Phase 2 trial in Alzheimer’s disease.
 Conducted at 10 sites in the U.S., the study is enrolling 100 participants with a biomarker-confirmed diagnosis of probable Alzheimer’s disease or mild cognitive impairment, and randomizes them to an undisclosed dose of AMX0035 or placebo for 24 weeks.
 The primary outcome is safety; secondary outcomes include volumetric and functional MRI, cognition, and psychiatric symptoms, as well as unspecified CSF and plasma biomarkers.
 Results are expected in summer 2020.